Division of Gilmore: Boundaries

 The division is located in the Shoalhaven and the southern Illawarra regions.
-It covers the entirety of the Kiama and Shoalhaven local government areas and the northern parts of the Eurobodalla.
-The most northerly part of the electorate is Minnamurra and the southerly Point is just south of Moruya.
-The western boundary includes much of the, Budawang and Morton National Parks.
+It covers all of the Kiama and Shoalhaven local government areas, and the northern and central parts of the Eurobodalla.
+The most northerly part of the electorate is Minnamurra and the northern outskirts of Tuross Head.
+The western boundary includes much of the Budawang and Morton National Parks.

-Towns and suburbs includes Batemans Bay, Berry, Bomaderry, Callala Bay, Culburra Beach, Gerringong, Kangaroo Valley, Kiama, Milton, Minnamurra, Nowra, Sussex Inlet, Ulladulla, Moruya and Greenwell Point.
+Towns and suburbs includes Nowra, Minnamurra, Kiama, Gerringong, Berry, Kangaroo Valley, Bomaderry, Worrigee, Greenwell Point, Culburra Beach, Callala Bay, Sussex Inlet, Milton, Ulladulla, Batemans Bay and Moruya.